Home » Should you buy a used EV in 2026? The risks, myths, and real opportunities

 • Charging Compatibility: Check the car’s technical details, and make sure you have a solution to charge it at home or at work to reduce the cost.

-• Service Records: Look for regular maintenance and any past battery repairs, just like for any used cars.
+• Service Records: Look for regular maintenance and any past battery repairs, just like for any used car.
 If the battery has been replaced or serviced, it usually comes with a warranty.
 Don’t forget to check that, too.

 • Mileage and Usage: Lower-mileage city-driven EVs often have less battery degradation than highway-heavy cars.
 Good to know, cars used in a hot climate can experience greater battery degradation.